1. Home

 Will solar panels eliminate my electric bill?

-Solar panels could, depending on multiple factors, reduce your electric bill, perhaps all the way to zero.
+Solar panels can, depending on multiple factors, reduce your electric bill, perhaps all the way to zero.
 In some cases, even if you cover your electricity use with solar and net metering, you could get a bill for fixed fees and charges from the utility company.

 See how much